 We’ve been hiding.
 Hiding inside our house behind the glass, curtains pulled closed to block out the winter wind.
 I’ll emerge again in February.
 February always seems closer to spring than farther from it.
-The promise of snow melting down the sidewalks, of the sun shining longer into the night seems to make the cold more bearable, even if the temperature has remained constant through the whole of the two long months of winter.
+The promise of snow melting down the sidewalks and of the sun shining long into the night seems to make the cold more bearable, even if the temperature has remained constant through the whole of the two long months of winter.
 Plus, Valentine’s Day means we can stop being healthy and start eating chocolate again, so that’s always nice.

-Chicken and noodles is a lot like chicken soup.
+Chicken and noodles are a lot like chicken soup.
 The difference is we use less broth in the stockpot and also use it to boil the noodles.
-The result is a creamy chicken and noodle dish that can be eaten just as easily with fork or spoon.
+The result is a creamy chicken and noodle dish that can be eaten just as easily with a fork or spoon.
 The leftovers reheat easily, turning this into a family staple for us cold-weather types.

 - 6 tablespoons olive oil